Tipton Catastrophe: Background

 After World War I, millions of surplus rifle cartridges remained in British army stock.
 45 million rounds of .22 ammunition were purchased by the Premier Aluminium Casting Company Limited of Hay Mills, Birmingham, who were licensed to process them to recover their scrap metal.
 A condition of the licence was that the factory where the work was undertaken was inspected for the suitability of its premises and safety processes, such as the avoidance of naked flames, and isolating workers from each other in groups of two or three.
 It was usual for workers in such licensed premises to be required to wear shoes without nails, to avoid sparks, and non-flammable clothing.

 Premier Aluminium Casting resold about 160 LT of the ammunition for dismantling at premises owned by Louisa Kate Knowles in Groveland Road, Dudley Port, Tipton.

 Explosion

-On 6 March 1922, an explosion occurred at Knowles' workshop, detonating a large quantity of the cartridges.
-19 of the 24 workers present, all teenagers, one being 13 years old, one 16, and the rest 14 or 15, were killed, some after suffering horrendous injuries and burning.
+On 6 March 1922, an explosion occurred at the company workshop, situated at the junction of Dudley Port and Groveland Road.
+The explosion detonated a large quantity of the cartridges.
+19 of the 24 workers present, all teenagers, one being 13 years old, one 16, and the rest 14 or 15, were killed, many of them dying in hospital over the following hours and days as a result of horrendous injuries and burning.
 Thousands of onlookers gathered at the site.

 The injured and dying were taken to the Guest Hospital in nearby Dudley, which was stretched to capacity as a result.
+There were eventually just five survivors of the explosion.